trek-view/basecamp/_posts/2019-12-20-google-street-view-cameras-more-than-meets-the-eye.md

 LIDAR scanners from Velodyne were added to the latest cameras (replacing the laser profilers).

 These are the ubiquitous [Velodyne VLP-16 "Puck" sensors](http://velodynelidar.com/products.html), allowing the to car "see" in 3D in 360 degrees.
-These $8,000 Lidar sensors are most commonly used in autonomous car prototypes
+These $8,000 Lidar sensors are most commonly used in autonomous car prototypes.

 Mounted at 45° to capture 3D depth information, they are also used for additional positional information.
 Most of the LIDAR data is used to create [Google Earth's 3D imagery layers](https://support.google.com/earth/answer/148131?hl=en).